ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/intrinsics/_index.md

 tools_software_languages: null
 weight: 1
-who_is_this_for: This is an advanced topic for software developers interested in porting architecture specific intrinics to Arm Neoverse processors.
+who_is_this_for: This is an advanced topic for software developers interested in porting architecture specific intrinics to Arm processors.

 ### Cross-platform metadata only
 shared_path: true